 First I would like to say I love your website and the truths of God’s word that are revealed through your teaching.
-I look at your sight weekly.
+I read your site weekly.
 Now for my questions.
-Was it really the prophet Samuel that supposedly came back to life in1 Samuel 28?
+Was it really the prophet Samuel that supposedly came back to life in 1 Samuel 28?
 If not, who was it then?
 And did Saul go to heaven when he was killed?
 This subject is a tough one our Sunday School class is currently tackling and we would appreciate your scriptural insight and teaching from Gods word.
 Thank you.

 I think the language of 1 Samuel 28 makes it clear that the witch of Endor really did summon Samuel up from Sheol, the abode of the dead.

 Not that Samuel was resurrected mind you, but that he appeared as an apparition to the witch.
 Remember Saul couldn’t see him.
 He had to ask the witch to describe Samuel.